topada/DSLR-Timelapse-gphoto-RPI/README.md

 gphoto2 --capture-image-and-download  --filename /home/pi/name.jpg
 ```

-### Call gphoto Example from python script
+### Example python script
 This is my example setup which is executed every minute from a crontab.
+Check out the call function.

 ```python
 import time